-Decisions with respect to compensation for our executive officers, including our Chief Executive Officer, are made by the Compensation Committee.
+Decisions with respect to compensation for our executive officers, including our chief executive officer, are made by the Compensation Committee of the Board (the "Compensation Committee" or the "Committee").
 The following discussion and analysis is focused primarily on the compensation for our executive officers, with additional detail provided for our named executive officers.
-Our "named executive officers" are our Chief Executive Officer, our Chief Financial Officer and our three other most highly compensated executive officers for 2013.
+Our "named executive officers" are our chief executive officer, our chief financial officer and our three other most highly compensated executive officers for 2013.
 The compensation of our named executive officers is presented in the tables and related information and discussed under "Executive Compensation" following this section, beginning on page 34.